theGreenJedi/course-v3/README.md

 # course-v3
-The 3rd edition of course.fast.ai.
+Local copy of the 3rd edition of course.fast.ai.
 See the `nbs` folder for the notebooks.